Skip to main content

 ScenarioRecommended recovery path

-User loses all devices24-word timed recovery (30-day delay)
+User loses every linked authentication method24-word timed recovery (30-day delay)

 User forgets their phraseNo recovery possible; communicate clearly at signup

-Make passkey registration part of your onboarding checklist.
-Products that surface it as an optional step see lower completion; treat it as a required step for users who hold meaningful balances.
+Make multi-auth linking part of your onboarding checklist.
+Products that surface it as an optional step see lower adoption; treat it as a required step for users who hold meaningful balances.

 Further reading